Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Numerical method

 \subsection{Fermi surface orbit detection}

 Upon population with band energies, the super cell is cut into 1-$k$-point-thick slices perpendicular to the magnetic field direction.
 In each super-cell slice, the program steps through the two-dimensional $k$-point array, locating all Fermi surface orbit outlines (details of this process are shown in Fig.~\ref{fig:flowchart}).
 Fermi surface points and associated energy slopes are determined around each orbit.
-Orbits which run into the super cell boundaries are ignored -- this limits open orbits (the super cell is large enough that copies of non-open orbits will be found elsewhere).
+Orbits which run into the super cell boundaries are treated as open orbits and ignored (the super cell is large enough that, if the orbit is not open but merely spans a few Brillouin zones as in orbits $II$ and $III$ of Fig.~\ref{fig:upt3band2}, it will be found elsewhere).

 Note that during the ``Record Fermi surface point between $(x,y)$ and $(x_{g},y_{g})$'' algorithm step (Fig.~\ref{fig:flowchart}), the Fermi surface point is not simply placed halfway between $(x,y)$ and $(x_{g},y_{g})$, but rather linearly interpolated between the two so that its position on the slice is given by: